AntELO1234/font-mgr/README.md

 Unfortunately, no

 There is no normal repo, but if you want to help, I'll make a tutorial how to upload fonts here

+It will be, of course, but not right now

+Also this program can be buggy, so, if you found out them, please, write about it

+## License

+This program spreads under GNU GPL v3.
+[See more](LICENSE)